northeastern-rc/rc-public-documentation/docs/source/using-discovery/slurm.md

 :::

 :::{warning}
-50 is the maximum number of jobs allowed to be run at once.
+50 is the maximum number of jobs allowed to be run at once per user-account.
 :::

 The above examples apply for interactive mode, as well.
 For instance: